genderkit/genderkit/_articles/speech-therapy.md

 ### Costs and funding

 Speech and language therapy is often provided free of charge by UK gender identity clinics, with several clinics having their own in-house speech and language therapists.
+There is a list of NHS speech and language therapists with specialisms in this area based in Wales on [the GPOne website](http://www.gpone.wales.nhs.uk/sitesplus/documents/1000/Wales%20GI%20Specialist%20SLT%20Contact%20Details%20per%20LHB%20-March%202020.pdf).

 The LGBT Foundation in Manchester also run [free introductory workshops](https://lgbt.foundation/who-we-help/trans-people/voice-coaching) for people who identify as trans.

 Private speech therapists can charge a variety of different rates, from as low as £50/hour up to over £150/hour.
 When searching for a speech therapist, you should check they are registered with [HCPC UK](https://www.hcpc-uk.org/) by checking on their website.
 Checking they are an HCPC member helps make sure that your therapist is properly trained.